MCH2082 : Making a Short Documentary

 |Semester 2 Credit Value:||20|

-This practice-based module builds on the experience of the level 5 module, Starting Out in Filmmaking, and gives the students the opportunity to develop their cinematographic, editing, and sound skills through a series of filmic exercises.
-These exercises constitute necessary training and preparation for level 6 modules, Film Practice Project and Independent Documentary Filmmaking.
+This practice-based module builds on the experience of the level 4 module Starting Out in Filmmaking, and gives the students the opportunity to develop their cinematographic, editing, and sound skills through a series of filmic exercises.
+These exercises constitute necessary training and preparation for the level 6 modules Film Practice Project and Independent Documentary Filmmaking.
 Students are also introduced to the role of the producer, and film festivals as a key exhibition and audience space.
 The distinctive feature of this level 5 module is that is develops camera and editing skills in a context of critical enquiry about the social world.
-Students work in small groups to produce a short non-fiction film and they also individually submit a production critique.
+Students work in small groups if possible, otherwise independently to produce a short non-fiction film and they also individually submit a production critique.

 This module aims to:

-2. Develop high level of proficiency in editing sequences based on an appreciation of time, rhythm and fundamentals of short storytelling.
+2. Develop a high level of proficiency in editing sequences based on an appreciation of time, rhythm and the fundamentals of short storytelling.

 3. Develop an understanding of the expressive possibilities of naturalistic sound in the construction of cinematic realism.